youzh00/youzh00/README.md

 <div>
-- 🔭 I'm working on a school project at the moment.
+- 🔭 I'm working on a school project at the moment. <br>
-- 🌱I am currently learning everything to do with web development.
+- 🌱I am currently learning everything to do with web development.<br>
-- 👯 I’m looking to collaborate on web dev projects.
+- 👯 I’m looking to collaborate on web dev projects. <br>
-- 📫 How to reach me: youssefzahi.0000@gmail.com
+- 📫 How to reach me: youssefzahi.0000@gmail.com <br>
 <div/>
 <div id="badges" align="center">
   <a href="https://www.linkedin.com/in/youssef-zahi/">